 I was a postdoctoral fellow in the Centre de Recherches Mathématiques at the Université de Montréal, under the supervision of Luc Vinet.

 I obtained my Ph.D. in the Department of Combinatorics and Optimization at the University of Waterloo, under the supervision of Chris Godsil.

 I am interested in algebraic graph theory, with applications to quantum information and quantum computation.
 More specific areas include graph spectra, continuous-time and discrete-time quantum walks, equiangular lines, association schemes, covering graphs, and graph embeddings.

 Here is my CV.

-I will be holding an online course with Chris Godsil and Gabriel Coutinho on Combinatorics and Quantum Walks, in Winter 2021.
+I gave an online course with Chris Godsil and Gabriel Coutinho on Combinatorics and Quantum Walks, in Winter 2021.